 In the 4th century, it is believed that small anchorite communities saw the honeycombed rock formations and determined to begin inhabiting them, be it for protection from the elements or from warring neighbors.
 In the present day, they are the most striking and largest cave-dwelling complexes in the world.

 The 8 Best Things to do in Cappadocia, Turkey

 1. Sleep in a Cave Hotel

-Cappadocia is a travelers dream with gorgeous cave hotels carved directly into the rock and delectable cuisine on every corner.
-And one of the top things to do during your visit is to actually sleep in a cave hotel.
+Cappadocia is a traveler’s dream with gorgeous cave hotels carved directly into the rock and delectable cuisine on every corner.
+And one of the top things to do in Cappadocia is to actually sleep in a cave hotel.
 Taskonaklar is a boutique-style cave hotel located just outside of Göreme in the small historic town of Uçhisar.
-The land surrounding Taskonaklar was purchased originally as ancient cave ruins and the architect kept the integrity of the original rooms in the present-day design.
+The land surrounding Taskonaklar was purchased originally as ancient cave ruins, and the architect kept the integrity of the original rooms in the present-day design.

 The peaceful outdoor space at Taskonaklar also provides amazing views of the hot air balloons floating by in the early mornings.
 Be sure to awake early so that you can catch the amazing sunrise views over the valley!